 Can I bring my children to activities that I want to attend?

 Children are welcome to attend activities that are labeled “Noogieland” or “Family” activities.
 There are some activities that are geared towards adults and will usually be designated with an 18+ notification on the description.
 Please reach out to a program staff member if you have any questions about age suitability.

 Can I bring my friend or family member?

 Yes, but we do encourage you to either list them as a guest when you RSVP or have them register themselves.
 You are more than welcome to bring a guest to healthy lifestyle workshops, educational lectures, and social activities.
-If your loved one would like to join a support group, he or she will need to register and attend Beyond the Red Door: Orientation and complete their own intake process.
+If your loved one would like to join a support group, they will need to register and attend Beyond the Red Door: Orientation and complete their own intake process.
 Family members may not participate in the same weekly support group./p>

 Can you tell me what treatment is best for me or give me a referral to a specialist?